 If the violation occurred because the string was found, you can click the arrow to display the line number in the config file.

 - (Optional) Click View Config to open the Config Details view in a different tab.

-- (Optional) If a remediation script is available, click a Management option to execute the script on this node or on all nodes in violation.
+- (Optional) If a remediation script is available, you can run it to automatically remediate the issue.
+Click a Management option to run the script on this node or on all nodes that violate this policy rule.

 When you discover a policy violation, complete the following steps to resolve the issue and verify that the remediation was successful.

 - Update the configuration file to resolve the policy violation, either by editing the file or by running a remediation script.